HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/lifecycle-methods.md

 The `converse` method can be used to handle follow up utterances prior to the normal intent handling process.
 It can be useful for handling utterances from a User that do not make sense as a standalone [intent](../user-interaction/intents/).

-A skill is only allowed to `converse` if the user previously initiated an interaction with the skill
+A skill is only allowed to `converse` if the user previously initiated an interaction with the skill, i.e. if the skill is in the **active skills list**

 #### Purpose of converse method:

-- allow skills to intercept an utterance before the intent stage (the skill is `conversing`)
+- allow skills to intercept an utterance before the intent stage (the skill is **conversing**)
 - allow skills to parse utterances without using the intent parsers
 - allow skills to prepare for follow up intent parsing (manage internal state)